IF 2023 submission process

 - Audience booking, evaluation and independent reporting services.

 For an additional fee, we can promote your event more widely through bespoke features and articles in the Festival magazine and city / county-wide publications.

 Your participation fee includes a venue.
-Family-oriented demonstrations will be included in one of our shared Festival Zones in Oxford Town Hall, a shopping centre, community centre or college.
+Family-oriented demonstrations will be included in one of our shared Festival Zones in Wesley Memorial Church, a shopping centre, community centre or college.
 For stand-alone events the venue might be a church, pub function room, library, café or lecture theatre.
 If you require a premium venue, or several spaces within a venue, there may be an additional cost.
 Please speak to the Festival team to discuss your requirements.

 Event organisers are responsible for organising and covering the cost of any travel, accommodation and subsistence expenses for their event participants.
 The Festival can provide details of local accommodation providers.

 Do you require something different?
 Sponsorship comes with a bespoke package for your organisation, which could include supporting a specific event or series, a Festival film or something more substantial.
 The Festival team will explore your ideas with you by request.

 The Festival uses a variety of venues across Oxford city centre and southeast Oxford, including Oxford Town Hall, shopping centres, community centres, libraries, pubs, cafes, lecture theatres and some outdoor spaces.